-1.3.8 The Core Strategy Local Plan is a lengthy document.
+- 1.3.8 The Core Strategy Local Plan is a lengthy document.
 The regulations and Government guidance requires certain elements.
-However, we have chosen to include material beyond that required by Government.

-1.3.9 We have chosen to allocate Strategic Sites in this document.
+However, we have chosen to include material beyond that required by Government. - 1.3.9 We have chosen to allocate Strategic Sites in this document.
 Because of the constrained opportunities for development in the Borough, it is much clearer to specific sites rather than simply 'broad locations'.
 It is unlikely that a further document will be produced dealing with There are no plans to revise the Local Plan to include other sites in the Borough.
 The vast majority of these additional sites are very small and allocation would therefore not be necessary.
-Development on such sites would be assessed on their own merits taking into account the relevant planning policies are no longer aligned with the strategic direction of the Core Strategy.
+Development on such sites would be assessed on their own merits taking into account the relevant planning policies - 1.3.10 We have also chosen to include development management policies that are used to determine planning applications.
+This is unusual.
+However, this was the original intention when consultation started on the Core Strategy in 2004.
+We have returned to this approach because of the number of detailed policies in the UDP that are no longer aligned with the strategic direction of the Core Strategy.
 It was inappropriate to have a policy vacuum.
 We therefore took the view that a more user friendly approach to all development management topics to be dealt with at a similar level.
-The vast majority of UDP policies are therefore placed, although some of the very detailed policies remain awaiting subsequent Supplementary Planning Documents, which has lead the Council to include Development Management Policies within the Core Strategy.
+The vast majority of UDP policies are therefore placed, although some of the very detailed policies remain awaiting subsequent Supplementary Planning Documents, which has lead the Council to include Development Management Policies within the Core Strategy. - 1.3.11 In addition, our approach to ensuring the Plan is spatial our 'Places' has required a level of detail that may not be required in other boroughs. - 1.3.12 However, we consider that the length of the document is appropriate given the factthat we wish to give some detail as to how the strategic policies will be implemented.
+The Core Strategy Local Plan is a spatial plan which is concerned with 'place shaping' and delivery.
+The Borough has a number of complex issues that requires effective policy mechanisms to ensure the Core Strategy Local Plan vision is implemented on a day to day basis.